Start Your Claim

 Losing a loved one in a fatal accident is obviously incredibly traumatic, and financial and childcare matters that need dealing with urgently can add pressure and distractions from the time you need to grieve for a family member.

 At Grieves Solicitors, our team of experienced and understanding solicitors has helped ease the burden on those who have lost a loved one by assisting them in making a claim for compensation.
 If someone you depended on has died as a result of negligence by a third party, contact us today on 0800 0747 644 for assistance and support during this difficult time.
-You can also fill in the contact form at the top of this page and we will get back to you as soon as possible.
+You can also fill in the contact form at the top of this page to discuss the serious injury claim further and we will get back to you as soon as possible.

 Who can make a claim?